seancvr/fingerprint_detection/README.md

 `npm run dev`

 Open it at `http:localhost/5173/` in Chrome.
-You should see the React fingerprint app running and the 'browser extension installed.
+You should see the React fingerprint app running and the browser extension installed.

 <p align="center">
   <img src="pictures/react_app_and_extension.png" width="50%" height="50%" title="react_app_and_extension">